tdi/tdi.github.io/content/posts/day-1-why-im-learning-blockchain.md

 ## What's Next?

-Tomorrow I'll dive into blockchain fundamentals and start the Free Code Camp 32-hour blockchain course.
-I'll document key insights and challenges as I go.

-Follow along on [Twitter](https://x.com/darek_dwo) for daily updates, and feel free to reach out if you're on a similar journey or have advice to share.
+Follow along on [Twitter](https://x.com/darek_dwo) for some updates, and feel free to reach out if you're on a similar journey or have advice to share.

 ---